Rotationally invariant dynamical lattice regulators for Euclidean quantum field theories: Numerical experiments

 \emph{Local admissibility.} Each cell is required to be convex and shape--regular.
 Concretely, for the numerical runs we impose the fixed local bounds

 where $\ell_\mu$ are the two edge lengths, $A$ is the cell area, $\vartheta$ is the corner angle between the two edges, and $\mathrm{aspect}=\max(\ell_1,\ell_2)/\min(\ell_1,\ell_2)$.
+The specific numerical values are not tuned: they are conservative bounds chosen to exclude near--degenerate cells while allowing broad fluctuations away from the regular embedding.
 Moves that violate any bound on any affected cell are rejected immediately.
 In practice these hard constraints prevent near--degenerate cells and keep the simulation in the same connected component as the regular embedding.